Charles Wells (gambler): Later career

 He used some of the money he won to purchase a ship, the Tycho Brahe, which he renamed the Palais Royal.
 He converted this into an unusually large luxury yacht, with sumptuous accommodation which included a ballroom large enough for fifty guests.
 After his initial wins, he returned to Monte Carlo again in January 1892, but lost about 100,000 francs.
 No credible evidence can be found to suggest that he ever repeated his earlier wins, though he would later claim to have won a further £2,500 in August 1910.

-In late 1892, he was arrested at Le Havre on board his yacht, the Palais Royal, and extradited to Britain to face charges in connection with his patent scheme.
+In late 1892, he was arrested at Le Havre aboard his yacht, the Palais Royal, and extradited to Britain to be charged for crimes associated with his patent scheme.
 He was tried at the Old Bailey in March 1893, found guilty on 23 counts of fraud and sentenced to eight years imprisonment, which he served in Portland Prison.

-He was released after six years for good behaviour, having received further punishment on one occasion, receiving two-days solitary confinement for giving a ten-ounce loaf of bread to another prisoner.
+He was released after six years due to good behaviour, though on one occasion he received two-days solitary confinement for giving a ten-ounce loaf of bread to another prisoner.
 Shortly before his release he played 'The Man who Broke the Bank at Monte Carlo' and 'Home Sweet Home' on the organ of Portland's Roman Catholic Chapel.

 Major fraud in Paris

-In 1910, under the alias of "Lucien Rivier", he set up a private bank in Paris, and promised to pay interest at 365% per annum (1% per day).
-Some 6,000 investors deposited a total of 2m francs (about £7m today).
+In 1910, using the alias of "Lucien Rivier", he established a private bank in Paris, and promised to pay interest at 365% per annum (1% per day).
+Some 6,000 investors deposited a total of 2m francs (about £7m presently).
 Existing customers were paid out of the new investments which "Rivier" received in ever-increasing amounts.
 (Charles Ponzi, after whom such schemes came to be known, perpetrated an almost identical fraud in the United States a decade later, offering a return of 100% every 90 days.)

-When the French authorities began to investigate his affairs, Charles Wells fled to Britain with his clients’ money.
-The scam was remarkable for its scale, both in terms of the number of investors who lost money and the amount of their total losses, and the Sûreté accordingly mounted a determined operation to find out who "Lucien Rivier" was, and bring him to justice.
+When the French authorities began to investigate his affairs, Charles Wells fled to Britain with his clients' money.
+The scam was remarkable for its scale, both in terms of the number of investors who lost money and the amount of their total losses, and the Sûreté accordingly mounted a determined operation to find who "Lucien Rivier" was, and bring him to justice.
 He was finally traced to Britain and was arrested in January 1912.
-A Paris court sentenced him in November 1912 to five years in prison.
+A court in Paris sentenced him in November 1912 to five years in prison.
 As a direct result of his crime, the French government introduced controls on private banks, with a strict vetting procedure for their owners.

 Death

-Some mystery surrounds Wells' death, since reports vary as to the location.
-Most reports state that he died in Paris, but no firm evidence for this has been found.
-Sources also differ in the year of his death, but the majority give this as 1922.
+Reports vary as to the location of Wells' death.
+Most state that he died in Paris, but no good evidence for this has been found.
+Sources also differ concerning the year of his death, though the majority give this as 1922.

-He was buried in North Sheen Cemetery.
+He was buried in London in North Sheen Cemetery.